British Ambassador to the USA

 Services for British nationals

-If you’re in our area of coverage and you urgently need help (eg if you’ve been attacked, arrested or lost your passport), call +1 202 588 6500.
-If you’re in the UK and concerned about a British national in our area of coverage, call 020 7008 1500.
+If you’re in District of Columbia, Delaware, Maryland, Virginia or West Virginia and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call +1 202 588 6500.
+If you’re in the UK and worried about a British national in the USA, call 020 7008 1500.

 Get an emergency travel document